npalladino100/ec327-project/README.md

 # ec327-project

 ## loading the emacs configuration
-If you don't have it already, install any flavor of emacs.
+Any recent emacs distribution should work.
+If you don't have emacs, install it.
 If you already use emacs, backup your .emacs.d folder and your .emacs file if necessary.

 Clone the repository, then create a new .emacs file and add the following lines to it: